-Join William Everhart for an in-depth discussion in this video Fitting art to panels, part of Package Design with Illustrator.
+Join William Everhart for an in-depth discussion in this video Fitting art to panels, part of Illustrator: Package Design.

 …While shopping, you typically only see one side of…a package as it sits on the store shelf.…Now this would be the primary panel, or face,…of the package, and it's designed to entice potential buyers.…Once you have the product in hand, you can turn it over…and view the other panels to get additional information about the product.…So consider this.…Each panel of a package tells only part of the product's story.…The content of your design can extend from one panel to the next to create a flowing…look, but it should be only a decorative…use such as a background image or a pattern.…